-thickness (high sea ice volume), but has a strong polynya activity in the late winter will have a thinner ice cover (low sea ice volume) in summer.
+To differentiate between the effect of winter and summer processes preconditioning the ice cover in August and September we designed a sensitivity study where the model is forced with the interannual atmospheric reanalysis in winter (Jan - Apr).
+From May till December a climatology (CLIM) is used instead.
+At every beginning of the year the simulation is continued from a state taken from the control run (CTRL).
+Figure 5 b shows the sea ice concentration and seasonal sea ice volume cycle from 1992 - 2013 as obtained by the model forced with a climatology between May and December.
+Results indicate that there is a clear tendency to the separation of the annual cycles of the sea ice concentration and volume in CTRL, which becomes more pronounced in CLIM.
+In contrast to CTRL, in CLIM all years with high late winter sea ice exports export regime result in low summer sea ice concentration and vice versa.
+Note that the impact of export strength on sea ice concentration is apparent already in April and May, when years with high late winter sea ice export have typically lower sea ice concentration as compared to years with low sea ice export.
+Likewise the annual cycle of sea ice thickness is strongly connected to the late winter export strength.
+A year that starts with a-an above average ice thickness (high sea ice volume), but has a strong polynya activity in the late winter will have a thinner ice cover (low sea ice volume) in summer.
 Also the opposite is true.
-While mean summer (June-August) sea ice exports are similar for both regimes, sea ice concentration and volume differences increase further towards the end of summer.
-This increase is driven by the melt rates that are on average higher by 17%(7.5%) in CTRL (in CLIM) in years with high late-winter exports.
-This is a clear consequence of the albedo feedback, wherein more open water in the beginning of the summer allows higher absorption of solar energy into the ocean, leading to higher ocean surface temperatures and stronger sea ice bottom melt later in the season.
-The sea ice bottom melt caused by the ocean heat fluxes is in CLIM on average 27%higher (28% in CLIM) in the years with high late-winter exports compared to the years with low late-winter exports (not shown separately on the figure).
-Although years with low summer sea ice concentration have a delayed freeze-up in autumn, the sea ice memory is not preserved beyond the synoptic events driving the sea ice exports in the following late winter.
+The Siberian shelf seas are lately almost completely ice free in summer, so it is not surprising that the sea ice memory on the Laptev Sea is only preserved from one late winter to the next and not beyond While mean summer (June - August) sea ice exports are similar for both regimes, sea ice concentration and volume differences increase further towards the end of summer.
+This increase is driven by the melt rates that are on average higher by 17 % (7.5 %) in CTRL (in CLIM) in years with high late winter exports.
+This is a clear consequence of the albedo feedback, where more open water in the beginning of the summer allows higher absorption of solar energy into the ocean, leading to higher ocean surface temperatures and stronger sea ice bottom melt later in the season.
+The sea ice bottom melt caused by the ocean heat fluxes is in CLIM on average 27 % higher (28 % in CLIM) in the years with high compared to the years with low late winter exports (not shown separately on the figure).
+Although years with low summer sea ice concentration have a delayed freeze-up in fall, the sea ice memory is not preserved beyond the synoptic events driving the sea ice exports the following late winter.